Exact testing with random permutations: Random transformations

-In the context of a permutation test based on random permutations, the validity of the test is not as clear as for Monte Carlo, since the random permutations of the data are not simply independent draws from the null distribution.
+The validity of a random permutation test is not as obvious.
 Let $g_2,...,g_w$ be random permutations from $G$.
+(There are various ways of sampling them, which we discuss later.)
 One permutation, $g_1$, is fixed to be $id\in G$, reflecting the original observation.
-Then, similarly to a Monte Carlo test, the permutation test rejects $H_0$ if and only if $T(X)>T^{(k')}(X)$, where now $T^{(1)}\leq ... \leq T^{(w)}$ are the sorted test statistics $T(g_j X)$, $1\leq j \leq w$.
-Note that contrary to the Monte Carlo sample $X_1,...,X_w$, the permutations $g_1X,...,g_wX$ are not independent under $H_0$.
+Then, similarly to a Monte Carlo test, the permutation test rejects $\hp$ if and only if $T(X)>T^{(k')}(X)$, where now $T^{(1)}\leq ... \leq T^{(w)}$ are the sorted test statistics $T(g_j X)$, $1\leq j \leq w$.

-This means that the essential property of the Monte Carlo sample which guarantees validity of the Monte Carlo test, does not hold for the random permutations of the data.
-Thus the validity of a test based on random permutations cannot be argued for by simply referring to Monte Carlo tests.
+Note that contrary to the Monte Carlo sample $X_1,...,X_w$, the permutations $g_1X,...,g_wX$ are not independent under the null.
+Thus the random permutation test is not analogous to the Monte Carlo test.
 To prove the validity of the test based on random permutations, we must use that $g_1X,...,g_wX$ are independent and identically distributed conditionally on the orbit $O_X$.
-It is however not clear when this is true: it is not obvious what properties $G$ should have in order that $g_1X=X$ can be seen as a random draw from $O_X$ conditionally on $O_X$.
-It will be seen later that it suffices that $G$ is a group.
+It is however not obvious what properties $G$ should have in order that $g_1X=X$ can be seen as a random draw from $O_X$ conditionally on $O_X$.
+It will be seen that it suffices that $G$ is a group.
+In that case, the test can be said to be a `conditional Monte Carlo test'.

-Despite the fundamental difference, as suggested there is an analogy between tests with random permutations and Monte Carlo tests: the former can be said to be `conditional Monte Carlo tests'.
-The test based on random permutations has level at most $\alpha$ if one permutation, e.g. $g_1$, is fixed to be the identity map, reflecting the original observation.
-As explained a similar result is known for Monte Carlo tests.